 - Turn your home’s heating on as soon as temperatures drop.

-- Keep interior doors open to help warm air flow through your home.
+- Keep interior doors open to help warm air flow throughout your home.

 - Run your water fixtures regularly, especially in parts of the home where the pipes are exposed to cold.